OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 ```{r child = '../../shared/switches-slide-switch.md'}
 ```

 ### Building an Example Circuit

 // circuit 1: switch controls turning an LED on and off to illustrate how the slide switch works
 // spdt switch (one side is pull-up, other side is pull-down) connected to an led

+We'll be building a circuit using the following components:

+*

 #### Hooking up the Components